Choosing the right DNA testing method: Genotyping vs sequencing explained

-DNA testing is on the rise, with companies like Ancestry DNA, My Heritage, and 23andme all making direct-to-consumer genetic testing more accessible.
-But there are a few different kinds of tests out on the market and they all offer different results.
 If you’re looking into a rare condition, whole genome sequencing might be necessary, but if you’re just looking into your ancestry or for general health insights, exome sequencing is likely to be all you’ll need.
-Read on to discover the differences between the tests and their uses.
+The distinctions between these approaches carry meaningful implications for screening design, variant detection, and eligibility confirmation in clinical programs.

 There are two main types of DNA testing that are used in research and in direct-to-consumer tests: genotyping and sequencing.

-Within these two broad categories, there are many other different flavours of test.
+Within these two broad categories, there are many distinct variants of test, each designed for different purposes and coverage profiles.
 For example, there are hundreds of different genotype arrays – each array covers different positions in the genome and may be used for slightly different purposes.
 An example of this is the Illumina Global Screening array, which is very popular with direct-to-consumer genetic testing companies; this genotype array covers around 640,000 positions.
 Another example is the UKBiobank Array, which was used to test 500,000 participants in the UK biobank (as well as many other research projects) and covers 820,000 positions.

 Within the category of sequencing, there are three main tests that are used for research and diagnostic testing, as well as increasingly in direct-to-consumer testing.